SWSJChCh/leaderFollower/README.md

 ### Folders
 The folders contained in the repository contain the scripts to simulate various scenarios in cranial neural crest migration.

+#### colec12Expression(Original)
+Simulation scripts to analyse confinement to the r4-ba2 pathway for the original model representation of Colec12 protein.

+#### colec12Expression
+Simulation scripts to analyse confinement to the r4-ba2 pathway for the current model representation of Colec12 protein.

+#### trailExpression
+Simulation scripts to analyse confinement to the r4-ba2 pathway for the model representation of Trail protein.

+#### colec12TrailExpression
+Simulation scripts to analyse confinement to the r4-ba2 pathway for the current model representations of Colec12 and Trail protein expressed in parallel.